michalkmet/xp-orange-test-results/NOTES.md

 - ✅ DONE UAT1.5: When the marks are [2,5,10] Then I Should see 5.667

 - ✅ DONE added tech dept note
-- ⚠ TODO plann User story 2
+- 🚧 IN PROGRESS plan User story 2